GlacialDrift/image-review-tool/README.md

 ### Workflow

+#### Batch Assignment
+1. Batches (default 20 images) are assigned using `variant`-priority ordering (the `variant` is the numerical suffix to an image file, e.g. `_000` or `_001`)
+2. All `000` images are reviewed first, then `001`, then `002`, etc.

+#### Device-Level Automation
+3. After each decision, the system evaluates the device-level state:
+    A. The **YES** Rule triggers if the image was marked `yes`.
+The entire device is marked `yes` and all remaining images for that device are marked as `skip`
+    B. The **Repeated-Skip** Rule triggers if two `skips` follow a `no` decision for a single device, indicating with high likelihood that the unit has no scrap

+#### General Workflow
-1. Each reviewer receives a random batch (default: 20 images, configurable in `config.ini`) from the pool of unreviewed images.
+1. Each reviewer receives a random batch from the pool of unreviewed images (after accounting for variant priority)
 2. By default, ~10% of all images are duplicated for QC (configurable in `config.ini`) — two reviewers see the same image independently.
-3. After each batch, the app prompts to continue or exit.
+3. After each batch is completed, the app prompts to continue or exit.
-4. Press **Esc** or close the window to cancel early — unfinished images are released back to the pool.
+4. Press **Esc** or close the window to cancel early — unfinished images are released back to the pool without any finalized review.
 5. All activity is logged immediately to the shared SQLite database.

 ## Annotations and Database Export